• Home

-Here's my latest novel.
+FAIR HELEN is my latest novel.
 It was a tough struggle/ a sair fecht but got there in the end.
 I'm pleased it is not dour or heavy, given the Scottish Reformation wasn't the jolliest of times.
 I realise now the central characters are young and so laugh and joke, fancy each other and seek adventures in this most unstable of times.
-It's had very nice reviews and was SHORT-LISTED for the Walter Scott Prize for Historical Fiction - which is fitting, given that Walter Scott of Branxholme and Buccleuch, a direct forbear of Walter Scott the writer, is one of the central protagonists of my previous historical novel FAIR HELEN. .
+It's had very nice reviews and like FAIR HELEN, was Short Listed for the Walter Scott Prize for Historical Fiction - which is fitting, given that Walter Scott of Branxholme and Buccleuch, a direct forbear of Walter Scott the writer, is one of the central protagonists of my previous FAIR HELEN.

-Here's the new collection of poems, which came out just in time for Lockdown!
-Still, it exists and is available.
-A number of Orkney poems (they begin and end it), and some from a life-enhancing 12 weeks in New Zealand (including the extended sequence 'Settlers').
+Here's my latest and perhaps last collection of poems, from Polygon A number of Orkney poems (they begin and end it), and some from a life-enhancing 12 weeks in New Zealand (including the extended sequence 'Settlers').
 There's also a quartet of poems around Jimmy Stand, Scottish icon - the first concert I went to, aged 10, was him and his Band.
 The second, some seven years later, was the Incredible String Band.
 A very different occasion!
 Both are markers of our psyche and culture.
 And 'The Old Codgers', meeting with pals outside the Ubiquitous Chip, with a wee smile acknowledging the stage in life we are fortunate to have got as far as.

 For more details, see Forthcoming.